""

 Students from the United States and 40 countries have enrolled since the program was established in 1970.
 Over 125 alumni work in a wide range of capacities with various government agencies, nongovernment agencies, and universities in the United States and other countries.
 Most alumni from other countries have returned there to take up senior-level posts in government and other national institutions and in academia.

-Students seeking admission to the program must already hold a master's degree in a social science, preferably with a thesis requiring original research.
+Applicants seeking admission to the program must already hold a master's degree in a social science, preferably with a thesis requiring original research.
 Previous experience living and/or working in a developing country in some capacity (Peace Corps, non-government organizations, individual initiatives, etc.) is an important aspect of a successful applicant's background.
-A student's application is judged on the basis of previous academic records, letters of recommendation, a personal statement, and a research proposal.
-This proposal will form the cornerstone of the student's program.
+An applicant's application is judged on the basis of previous academic records, letters of recommendation, a personal statement, and a research proposal.
+This proposal will form the cornerstone of the applicant's program.
 It will provide the admissions committee with a clear explanation of the direction the student intends to take with the research.
-In their statement of purpose, students should clearly outline their reasons for choosing the Ph.D. in development.
+In their statement of purpose, applicants should clearly outline their reasons for choosing the PhD in Development.

 The online application must contain the following: